pelican-plugins/fediverse/README.md

 Title is taken from `article.title`

-Body is taken from `article.summary` with standard Pelican configuartion i.e. length trimmed to 50 words and summary ends with `...`
+Body is taken from `article.summary` with standard Pelican configuartion i.e. length trimmed to 50 words and summary ends with `...` OR with parameters you set in `pelicanconf.py` (`SUMMARY_MAX_LENGTH` and `SUMMARY_END_SUFFIX`).

-In a future release *Pelican-toot* must have its own configuration parameter for length of text since Mastodon accepts posts with max 500 bytes.
+If the total length of the post exceeds MAX length allowed from Mastodon, then *Pelican-toot* will trim `article.summary` accordingly.

 Hashtag(s) are taken - if any - from `article.tags` and concatenated separating each of them with commas.

 Pelican can handle tags with whitespaces (for example `#My nice article`) without problems but hashtags in Mastodon are all written without.
 For this reason all whitespaces from Pelican hashtags will be removed before publishing (`#Mynicearticle`).

-Now if your post exceeds this limit you simply will receive the errore message `your toot exceeds Mastodon max limit...`

 ## Mastodon APIs